DepartmentsAI/Viewzenix1/communication/pr_tracker.md

 **Related to**: PR #90
 **Status**: Open
 **Summary**: Integrates UI components with the backend risk management API.
 Includes the implementation of `riskManagementService.js` for proper API interactions, refactors the `RiskManagement.js` component to use real data instead of mock data, and adds loading states, error handling, notifications, and form validation.

+## PR #116: Frontend Environment Accessibility Fix

+**Branch**: FE/fix/frontend-environment-unavailable
+**Related to**: QA Issue Report Msg-QA-To-FE-Seq001-May9
+**Status**: Open
+**Summary**: Addresses the critical issue where the frontend application was not accessible on port 3000.
+Fixes include centralized configuration through `config.js`, explicit port binding, specialized startup scripts for Windows environments, and comprehensive documentation for environment setup and troubleshooting.